convox/docs/docs/help/troubleshooting.md

 Post in the new [Community Forum](https://community.convox.com/) with any errors you see in these events.

-## I get an error when I deploy my app to Convox
+## I get an error when I deploy my App to Convox

 During a deployment, CloudFormation will not complete an update until the ECS Services stabilize.
 If newly deployed processes crash or fail to pass health checks, eventually the update will time out and roll back.
-To figure out what's going wrong, you can look at the [app logs](/management/logs) via `convox logs` to check for crashes and [health check](/application/health-checks) failures.
+To figure out what's going wrong, you can look at the [App logs](/management/logs) via `convox logs` to check for crashes and [health check](/application/health-checks) failures.

 ECS events can be found in the application logs as well.
 Use `convox logs --filter=ECS` to find them.